-Graceful, creeping, 6- to 8-in.-high ground cover blooms in spring, sending up arching stems that bear small, nodding, delightfully sweet-scented, waxy white bells along one side.
+Graceful, creeping, 6- to 8 inches-high ground cover blooms in spring, sending up arching stems that bear small, nodding, delightfully sweet-scented, waxy white bells along one side.
 The flowers last only 2 to 3 weeks, but broad, bold, glossy green deciduous leaves are attractive throughout growing season.
 Bright red berries may appear in autumn; they, like the rest of the plant, are poisonous.

 Large, prechilled pips are available in December and January and can be potted for bloom indoors in bright light.
 After bloom, plunge pots in ground in cool, shaded area.
 When dormant, remove plants from pots and plant in garden; or wash soil off pips, place in clearly labeled plastic bags, and store in vegetable bin of refrigerator until time to repot in December or January.